undergrad-partner-school

 Campus Life

-Not everything at Pennsylvania College of Technology is about learning and grades: campus life is an essential part of your educational experience.
-Check out some info about social life at Pennsylvania College of Technology.
+It is not all about learning and grades at Pennsylvania College of Technology: campus life is a crucial component of your educational experience.
+Find out some info about campus life at Pennsylvania College of Technology.

 Student Organizations

-There are 56 student organizations and groups with open membership at this school.
+This school has 56 open-membership student organizations you can participate in.
 The student organization that gathers the largest number of students is Campus Ministry International, followed by Association of Computing Machinery and Wildcats Event Board.
-Other popular student organizations at this school are Residence Hall Association and Student Government Association.
+Other popular organizations at Pennsylvania College of Technology are Residence Hall Association and Student Government Association.

 Student Services

-At Pennsylvania College of Technology, there are many amenities that make life on campus comfortable and safe.
+At Pennsylvania College of Technology, there are many amenities required for a pleasant and safe life on campus.

-There is a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 All in all, campus life at Pennsylvania College of Technology is rich and vibrant and provides all you need for a comfortable stay.

 Career Services